Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?: Problem setting and key results

 \subsection{Causal effects in the potential outcomes framework}

-We use the \emph{potential outcome} framework to characterize treatment (or causal) effects.
-This framework has been proposed by Neyman in 1923 \citep[English translation in][]{SplawaNeyman1990Translation}, and popularized by Donald Rubin in the 70's \citep{imbens2015causal, hernan2020whatifbook}.
-It formalize the concept of an intervention by studying two possible values $Y^{(1)}_i$ and $Y^{(0)}_i$ for the outcome of interest (say the pain level of headache) for the two different situations where the individual $i$ has been exposed to the treatment ($A_i = 1$) or not ($A_i=0$) --we will only consider binary exposure.
+Among the various frameworks for causal reasoning such as \cite{Pearl2000Book}, \cite{dawid2000causal}, or \cite{hernan2020whatifbook}, we use the \emph{potential outcome} framework to characterize treatment (or causal) effects.
+This framework has been proposed by Neyman in 1923 \citep[English translation in][]{SplawaNeyman1990Translation}, and popularized by Donald Rubin in the 70s \citep{imbens2015causal, hernan2020whatifbook}.
+It formalizes the concept of an intervention by studying two possible values $Y^{(1)}_i$ and $Y^{(0)}_i$ for the outcome of interest (say the pain level of headache) for the two different situations where the individual $i$ has been exposed to the treatment ($A_i = 1$) or not ($A_i=0$).
+We will only consider binary exposure.
 The treatment has a causal effect if the potential outcomes are different, that is testing the assumption:

 Unfortunately, one cannot observe the two worlds for a single individual.
 Statistically, it can still be possible to compare the \emph{expected} values of each potential outcome $Y^{(a)}$ but it requires a population-level approach, broadening from a specific individual.
 The paradigmatic example is a randomized experiment (called Randomized Controlled Trial --RCT-- in clinical research or A/B test in marketing): randomly assigning the treatment to half of the individuals enables the average comparison of the two situations.
 Doing so, the previous question of interest amounts to \textit{comparing} or \textit{contrasting} two expectations: